 Windows Azure Access Control Service (ACS) (http://go.microsoft.com/fwlink/?LinkID=247517).

 AD FS 2.0 is part of the Windows Server R2 and can be used as an STS for on-premise scenarios.
-ACS is a cloud service, offered as part of the Windows Azure Platform.
+Azure Active Directory Access Control (also known as Access Control Service or ACS) is a cloud service, offered as part of Microsoft Azure.
 For testing or educational purposes, you can also use other STS’s in order to build your claims-aware applications.
 For example, you can use the Local Development STS that is part of the Identity and Access Tool for Visual Studio (http://go.microsoft.com/fwlink/?LinkID=245849) which is freely available online.

 To build your first claims-aware WCF service using WIF, see How To: Build Claims-Aware WCF Service Using WIF.